 Every researcher should understand for each of their research projects which equipment and technical information or data involved in their research might trigger an export control issue.
-In general, items and services that have military applications, including commercial items that could have military applications (i.e., dual-use items) are called Controlled Items and may be subject to export controls.
-These are found in two areas: the Commerce Control List and the Munitions List.
-The lists below are just examples of the type of equipment, technology, or technical information and data that might be controlled.
-For a complete list, check the links below to the Commerce Control List (EAR) and the Munitions List.
+Controlled Items are found in two areas: the Commerce Control List and the US Munitions List.
+For a complete list, check the links below to the Commerce Control List (EAR) and the US Munitions List.
 (ITAR)

 Commerce Control List (CCL)

-Examples of commonly found research items and technology controlled under the CCL are:
+Examples of items and technology that may be controlled under the CCL are:

 - Quantum computing